ZephyrTransport/zephyr-website/awards.md

 title: Zephyr Awards
 ---

 **Nominations for the 2023 Zephies are open!
-Nominations are due on August 26, 2022**
+Nominations are due on September 16, 2022**

 To clarify some past confusion regarding the different Zephyr Awards, the Zephyr Award Committee has restructured and redefined the Award definitions and descriptions.